2024 Scholarships - Portage County | CampusReel

 2024 Portage County Scholarships

 Portage County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 86% of Portage County residents in Ohio over the age of 25 have graduated with a professional degree - 38% have completed high school.
+Despite high costs, 35% of Portage County residents in Wisconsin over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Portage County residents in Ohio will continue to need help paying for college.
-4,376 men and 4,364 women are enrolled in grades 9-12 while 6,997 men 10,921 women are currently undergraduates in college.
+It’s clear that Portage County residents in Wisconsin will continue to need help paying for college.
+1,883 men and 1,617 women are enrolled in grades 9-12 while 4,938 men 5,580 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Portage County residents and can help pay for school in a variety of ways.
 Portage County scholarships, whether they are exclusively available to Portage County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Portage County residents.

 How much total award money and scholarships are available for Portage County residents?